Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career plan has many benefits for both employees and employers.
+- Developing a career development program has numerous benefits for both employees and employers.

 - Making time for personal growth goals is essential.

-Why should you create a Career Development Plan?
+Why do you need to develop a career Development Plan?

 - Sets clear, professional goals